OTP-Communications/otp-protocol/README.md

 If Alice generates the OTP, a copy must also be given to Bob.
 With mobile devices this may be done using NFC or Bluetooth communication.
 Generating a QR code on one device, and scanning it with the other will likely not provide sufficient bandwidth.

 For the mpv, the client application should be able to manually import a `.otp` file, and save it with required metadata about the Contact and server endpoints.
 This file may be securely transfered between devices with something like a thumb drive and OTG adaptor.
+Sharing the file with bluetooth also works admirably.

 ## Server API